simzam/simzam/README.md

 Hi friends.

-Have written some code in C and Python.

-Now focusing on web development.
-Currently working on the Django framework.
-It is really great!
+Focusing on web development.
+Currently working with the frameworks: Django framework, HTMX, and Pixi.js.

+Django and HTMX is an impressive combination so far.
+I really enjoy working with both.

+Gradually I am understanding a little about Pixi.js, JS is still new and strange.